-The Winged Victory has returned to where it was found: in 1826, during archaeological excavations carried out in the area by members of the Ateneo di Scienze, Lettere e Arti of Brescia, set inside two walls of the ancient Capitolium, this statue was discovered together with six imperial heads and hundreds of other
+The Winged Victory has returned to where it was found: in 1826, during archaeological excavations carried out in the area by members of the Ateneo di Scienze, Lettere e Arti of Brescia, set inside two walls of the ancient Capitolium, this statue was discovered together with six imperial heads and hundreds of other bronze artifacts.

 The Roman Theatre